RakibulHasib/offline-ecommerce-site/README.md

 # offline-ecommerce-site
-This is a offline web application on ecommerce .
+This is an offline web application on ecommerce .
 I have created this site on my mid-term exam in IsDB-BISEW.

 follow this information to run this application-- at first run backEndSite.html. that will create a database in indexDB . name productDB, It will create a table productTable.